Helen Irving: Appointments

-Irving currently resides in Sydney Australia with her husband, philosopher Stephen Gaukroger.
+Expert witness for various Commonwealth Parliament committees.

-At the end of 2020, Irving retired from the University of Sydney after 19 years of service.
-She has been an expert witness for various Commonwealth Parliament committees, and recently became a Member on the Advisory Council, Museum of Democracy, “Democracy DNA” exhibition.
+Member on the Advisory Committee, Museum of Democracy, “Democracy DNA” exhibition.

 Education

-Irving was awarded a Bachelor of Arts from Melbourne, a Bachelor of Law (Honours) and PhD from University of Sydney.
+Bachelor of Arts from the University of Melbourne (Hons I, with the Dwight Prize in Political Science); Bachelor of Law (First Class Honours) and PhD, University of Sydney.
 In the interim, Irving completed a Masters of Philosophy at University of Cambridge, England.

 Contributions outside academia

 By invitation of United Nations Development Program (UNDP), Irving co-authored a report (alongside Professor Vivien Hart) on gender equality and constitution-making for Iraq in 2003.
 She contributed by invitation to UN Women workshops on women and constitutional design in New York (2015) and Santiago (2016), the latter as a joint UN Women and Chilean government initiative on Chilean constitutional reform.
 She has also advised international organisations on constitutional design and gender equality, including on the development of a practical guide to constitution-making for women in countries embarking on constitutional reform.

-Irving has written over 50 opinion pieces for newspapers and journals on constitutional history and citizenship, in particular during the years leading to the centenary of federation, the republic debate, and the debate on the proposed adoption of a national Human Rights Act, and most recently on citizenship.
+Irving has written over 50 opinion pieces for newspapers and journals on constitutional history and citizenship, in particular during the years leading to the centenary of federation, the republic debate, and the debate on the proposed adoption of a national Human Rights Act, and on citizenship.